UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Related Work

 \subsection{Visual Emotion Understanding}

 Visual emotion understanding has attracted increasing attention in recent years~\cite{zhao2021affective}.
 Early approaches primarily relied on low-level visual features such as color, texture, and shape to infer emotional states~\cite{lee2011fuzzy,borth2013large,jana2010affective}.
 With the advent of deep learning, convolutional neural networks (CNNs) have enabled the automatic learning of hierarchical features, ranging from edges and textures to complex shapes and patterns~\cite{xu2022mdan,rao2020learning,yang2021stimuli}, thereby capturing nuanced emotional expressions beyond pixel-level details.
+Moreover, some works have explored robustness-oriented designs to cope with real-world imaging degradations.
+For instance, LRDif~\cite{wang2024lrdif} leverages diffusion-based distribution mapping and transformer-based dependency modeling to improve FER under under-display camera distortions.
 Despite these advancements, many recent studies~\cite{zhang2020object,borth2013sentibank,chen2015learning,pan2023progressive} continue to focus primarily on enhancing visual feature extraction through increasingly complex neural architectures.
 Importantly, a growing body of evidence highlights the crucial role of high-level semantic concepts, such as scene context, salient objects, and their interactions, in shaping emotional perception~\cite{yang2021solver, bar2004visual, frijda2009emotion}.

-To address these limitations, recent methods have started to incorporate structured semantic priors and auxiliary information.
+To this end, recent methods have started to incorporate structured semantic priors and auxiliary information.
+SoVTP~\cite{wang2025visual} integrates spatial annotations, facial action units, and contextual cues into unified prompts for holistic emotion recognition.
 However, a systematic framework for modeling emotional understanding through multi-scale semantic reasoning is still lacking.
 To bridge this gap, our approach explicitly integrates scene-level and object-level representations via hierarchical expert queries, which have been validated to offer complementary and discriminative cues for robust emotion recognition.